delta94/brandonskerritt.github.io/_posts/2018-02-20-operating-systems.md

 T1 gets to its wait operation, sees the flag is raised so it goes to its critical region.

 Again t1 and t2 are both inside critical regions.

+slide 1
+Hi I'm Brandon.
+Picture of me?
+interested in:
+blockchain
+artifical intelligence
+python
+web dev

+slide_2
+I'm currently a:
+CS student @ UoL
+HSC health and welfare rep
+Faculty rep
+course rep

+slide_3
+I'm also a:
+journalist at hackernoon and politics means politics show screenshot of getting 8k reads a month

+slide_4
+winner of 4 hackathons
+show images of hackathon socieites

+slide_5
+- as many pictures as possible